iconclass/server/src/help/basics.md

     {{% aimg 11hfrancis59 %}}

-In [__98B(CAESAR)68__](https://iconclass.org/98B(CAESAR)68) the digits __68__ are used because they encode the death of someone from classical history.
+In [__98B(CAESAR)68__](/en/98B(CAESAR)68) the digits __68__ are used because they encode the death of someone from classical history.

      {{% aimg 98bcaesar68 %}}

 #### Keys
-[&para;](#keys){: name="keys" }Keys are elements of the Iconclass system that are declared in lists.
-A list of keys is valid for a certain range of notations.
+[&para;](#keys){: name="keys" } __Keys__ are flexible elements of the Iconclass system that allow you to add more detail to a basic concept.
+They are shown in the browser as a clickable list of concept definitions between brackets, below the hierarchical "children" of a concept.
+A set of keys is often also hierarchically subdivided.
+Keys are context-sensitive, so they are always made valid for a specific range of concepts.
 Keys are made up of strings of digits, occasionally of digits and word(s).
 Keys are preceded by the plus "+" sign and placed between brackets.
 They are placed at the end of a notation and add a 'shade of meaning' to the definition or meaning of the notation proper.
 Example:

 The notation for a lion is 25F23(LION).
 Keys, valid for notations beginning with 25F, are: